6 Methods

 Framework and terminology

 Given our sampling design (see above), the fundamental areal unit of estimation for all parameters is the stratum, and so our models estimate abundance, density, and occupancy for all strata making up the IMBCR programmatic footprint.
 Additionally, our design allows us to derive population estimates for larger areal units consisting of \(\geq2\) strata (hereafter superstrata) by summarizing across component strata.
 For density and occupancy, superstrata estimates represent means of component strata weighted by their area.
 For abundance, we simply sum component strata estimates to derive superstrata estimates.
 Hereafter, we use the term “areal units” to refer to strata and superstrata in general.
 To allow flexible trend estimation for any areal unit and time period, trend estimation involves post hoc analysis of annual population estimates generated by a primary estimation model (Appendix D).
 Finally, analyzing data in a manner consistent with the IMBCR design, we leverage all available information across the IMBCR program to estimate parameters representing the observation process, which by extension improves precision of population estimates.
+For further details on the structure of our analysis models, see Appendix D.

 Data filtering

 We set minimum data thresholds applied to each species for estimating population parameters.
-We estimated abundance for all species with \(\geq 30\) detections recorded across the IMBCR program.
-For species with 10-29 detections, we estimated occupancy using occupancy models.
+We estimated abundance and occupancy for all species with \(\geq 30\) detections recorded across the IMBCR program.
+For species with 10-29 detections, we estimated only occupancy using occupancy models.
 For species with fewer detections, we did not attempt to estimate any population parameters.
-These criteria were applied after excluding the furthest 10% of detections following standard practice for distance sampling (see Section D.1.6 in Appendix D).
+These criteria were applied after excluding the furthest 10% of detections following standard practice for distance sampling (see Section D.1.5 in Appendix D).
 Thus, in practice, the minimum number of detections required was 33 for estimating abundance.

 For each species, we only analyzed data from strata where the species was detected at least once during at least one year.
 We thus conditioned strata-level estimation on the species having been detected at least once, thereby (conservatively) excluding strata outside the range of the species.
 When rolling up strata to superstrata estimates, we assumed surveyed strata that were thus excluded from primary strata-level estimation to have density and occupancy estimates of zero.